 The 64-bit version of the MAP DLL is now functioning.
 This means all functionality in the FAST_Win32.exe is available in FAST_x64.exe

-FAST v8.09.00a-bjj is compiled with the components listed in Table 2.
+FAST v8.10.00a-bjj is compiled with the components listed in Error!
+Reference source not found..